Ishu2002k/Clock/README.md

-# Text-Editor
+# Clock
-I am creating a Text Editor using python language
+Creating clock which shows Indian Date and Time using python language.